 23.4 Any provision of this Memorandum of Understanding which may be in conflict with any Federal or State law, regulation or executive order shall be suspended and inoperative to the extent of and for the duration of such conflict; the balance of this Memorandum of Understanding, however, shall remain in full force and effect.
 Whenever any provision of this Memorandum of Understanding is affected as set forth above, either party may, by giving thirty (30) days' written notice to the other, open negotiations on the subject of the affected provisions.

-IN WITNESS WHEREOF, the parties have executed this Memorandum of Understanding as of the day and year first above written.
+IN WITNESS WHEREOF the parties have executed amendments to this Memorandum of Understanding, to be effective April 5, 2023.